Sevinjt/OWL2Vec4OA/README.md

 ### Results
 ------

-You can find the computed embeddings in [zenodo](https://zenodo.org) repository
+You can find the computed embeddings in our [zenodo](https://doi.org/10.5281/zenodo.13217802) repository